November 4, 2025

 Scrolling through social media lately, I’ve seen too many posts that break my heart, and, I believe, break God’s heart too.

 Posts that mock the poor.
 That blame immigrants for their suffering.
-That use racial slurs or suggest that those who are unhoused are simply lazy.
+That use racial slurs or suggest that those who are unhoused or are simply lazy.
 These aren’t just unkind, they’re unholy.

 Let’s be clear: the Bible doesn’t whisper about justice.
 It shouts.